-Central Virginia Community College is preparing to launch a regional technical academy in partnership with all the area school systems with a focus on both dual enrollment and adult enrollment to prepare the workforce for high demand technical occupations.
-The Regional Technical Academy will be closely linked to the VCCS G3 initiative being planned for the coming years.
+Central Virginia Community College launched a regional Career and Technical Education (CTE) academy in 2021, in partnership with area school systems, with a focus on both dual enrollment and adult enrollment to prepare the workforce for high demand technical occupations.
+The Regional CTE Academy is closely linked to the VCCS G3 initiative.
 Dual-enrollment arrangements with the local community college enable area students to pursue advanced studies and training while still in high school.
-Adult learners will also be allowed into the Regional Technical Academy to pursue training in high demand areas.
+Adult learners are also able to pursue training in high demand areas through the CTE Academy.

 There are many education and training resources in the Central Virginia region.
 The Central Virginia Governor's School for Science and Technology has become a model for others of its type with a mission of providing a dynamic educational community exploring the connections among mathematics, science and technology.
 The Governor's School provides talent development for the next generations of researchers and scientists.
-Another option for students looking to accelerate their learning process, the XLR8 STEM Academy was created as a partnership between Central

-Virginia WDB development organizations, area schools and businesses, such as Framatome, BWXT,

-Delta Star and Centra.
+Another option for students looking to accelerate their learning process, the XLR8 STEM Academy was created as a partnership between Central Virginia WDB development organizations, area schools and businesses, such as Framatome, BWXT, Delta Star and Centra.
 The hope for the XLR8 STEM Academy, is for students to begin thinking about STEM early and that they will be interested in technical careers in the future, such as machining, engineering and quality control.
 Central Virginia Community College (CVCC) provides dual-enrollment credits to students and houses the program.
 Also, the region's selection of private schools uniquely provide education ranging from a classical education with the essential elements of our culture and values, to a faith-based education curriculum.
 Private school enrollment regionally reaches 3,500+ students from Pre-K through 12th grade.
 The thousands of students graduating from secondary schools every year make a wonderful-and talented- addition to our workforce.
 In efforts to make that workforce more robust, institutions like Virginia Technical Institute (VTI) and Central Virginia Community College (CVCC) provides classroom and hands-on training in a variety of trade fields including electrical, plumbing, heating and air, welding, carpentry, masonry, multi-craft industrial maintenance, project management, manufacturing, healthcare and other high demand areas.
 The Central Virginia WDB area is home to many competitive and highly ranked two- and four-year colleges and universities.
-These colleges include Central Virginia Community College, Liberty

-University, Lynchburg College, Sweet Briar College, Randolph College and Virginia University of Lynchburg.
+These colleges include Central Virginia Community College, Liberty University, University of Lynchburg, Sweet Briar College, Randolph College and Virginia University of Lynchburg.
 Together, these post-secondary schools enroll approximately 25,000 students on their campus-based programs.
 Liberty University has approximately 15,000 on campus students and over 80,000 students enrolled in on-line courses.